strohs/aws-cda-notes/study-notes-JUNE2018.md

 ## AWS Systems Manager Parameter Store
 * provides secure hierarchical storage for configuration data management and secrets management
-* you can store data such as passwords, database strings, licencse codes...
+* you can store data such as passwords, database strings, license codes...
 * can be stored as plaintext or encrypted
 * can reference values using the unique name you specified when creating the parameter
 * offered at no additional charge